Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive Compatible, Strictly Dominant Cryptocurrencies: Introduction

 Another major challenge in permissionless blockchains is scalability, both in number of participants and total transaction volume.
 Blockchains based on Proof-of-Work are impossible to scale because they impose a winner-take-all contest between rent-seeking miners who waste enormous amounts of resources, and their proposed replacements based on Proof-of-Stake don't exhibit the high decentralization desired for permissionless blockchains.

-The solution proposed in this paper prevents Sybil attacks without resorting to Proof-of-Work and/or Proof-of-Stake on permissionless blockchains while additionally guaranteeing anonymous identity verification: towards this goal, zero-knowledge proofs of trusted PKI certificates (i.e., national identity cards and/or ePassports) are used to limit the number of mining nodes that a single individual could run; alternatively, a more efficient solution based on mutual attestation is proposed and demonstrated practical \ref{sub:Performance-Evaluation}.
-Counterintuitively, the blockchain would still be permissionless even though using government IDs because the term ``permissionless'' literally means ``without requiring permission'' (i.e., to access, to join, ...) and governments would not be authorizing access to the blockchain; moreover, the goal is to be open to all countries of the world \ref{sub:Worldwide-Coverage-and}, thus its openness is indistinguishable from PoW/PoS blockchains (i.e., the union of all possible national blockchains equals a permissionless, open and global blockchain).
+The solution proposed in this paper prevents Sybil attacks without resorting to Proof-of-Work and/or Proof-of-Stake on permissionless blockchains while additionally guaranteeing anonymous identity verification: towards this goal, zero-knowledge proofs of trusted PKI certificates (i.e., national identity cards and/or ePassports) are used to limit the number of mining nodes that a single individual could run; alternatively, a more efficient solution based on mutual attestation is proposed and demonstrated practical \ref{subsec:Performance-Evaluation}.
+Counterintuitively, the blockchain would still be permissionless even though using government IDs because the term ``permissionless'' literally means ``without requiring permission'' (i.e., to access, to join, ...) and governments would not be authorizing access to the blockchain; moreover, the goal is to be open to all countries of the world \ref{subsec:Worldwide-Coverage-and}, thus its openness is indistinguishable from PoW/PoS blockchains (i.e., the union of all possible national blockchains equals a permissionless, open and global blockchain).
+Later papers in the literature \cite{leshno2024viabilityopensourcefinancialrails} agree with this definition of permissionless (see Definition 1 of \cite{leshno2024viabilityopensourcefinancialrails}) and further highlight the importance of the use of identities in blockchain protocols (see Section 5 of \cite{leshno2024viabilityopensourcefinancialrails}).
 Coincidently, the latest regulations \cite{chinaIdentityRegulation,chinaRules} point to the obligation to verify and use real-world identities on blockchains, and the banning of contaminant cryptocurrency mining\cite{chinaBanMining,NDRCbanlist}.

 Blockchain research has focused on better consensus algorithms obviating that incentives are a central aspect of permissionless blockchains and that better incentive mechanisms would improve the adoption of blockchains much more that scalability improvements.
 To bridge this gap, new proofs are introduced to demonstrate that mining a new cryptocurrency based on Zero-Knowledge Proof-of-Identity would strictly dominate previous PoW/PoS cryptocurrencies, thus replacing them is proved to be a Nash equilibrium; additionally, the circulation of the proposed cryptocurrency would Pareto dominate other cryptocurrencies.
 Furthermore, thanks to the network effects arising from the network of users of trusted public certificates, the proposed cryptocurrency could become dominant over previous cryptocurrencies and the lower costs of its infrastructure imply the existence of a unique equilibrium where it dominates other forms of payment.